xtools-at/colibri/README.md

 ### Wallet setup

 First we need to set a _password_ for our wallet.
 This is used to encrypt **all** sensitive information on the device, so choosing a secure password is crucial for the security of your device.
-We recommend using a [Diceware](https://diceware.dmuth.org/) password with at least 3-4 words.
+We recommend using a [Diceware](https://diceware.dmuth.org/) password with at least 3-4 random words.

 ```json
 { "method": "setPassword", "params": ["CorrectHorseBatteryStaple"] }